Ivinghoe, St Mary's Church

 The king must have been pleased with the cleric's work for when he sailed to France 2 years later to meet with Louis VIII he brought Chaceport in his retinue.
-The cleric fell ill on the return journey and died in Bolougne where Henry III buried 'his beloved clerk' with great ceremony.
+The cleric fell ill on the return journey and died in Boulogne, where Henry III buried 'his beloved clerk' with great ceremony.

-In a recess in the chancel wall is a worn effigy of a man in the robes of a cleric, thought to represent De Chaceport, though his body lies in Bolougne.
+In a recess in the chancel wall is a worn effigy of a man in the robes of a cleric, thought to represent De Chaceport, though his body lies in Boulogne.
 There is a good reason the effigy is so worn; it was once called 'the best bit of sharpening stone in Buckinghamshire'.

 The identity of the figure is uncertain and it may not depict Chaceport but Ralph de Ivinghoe, who died around 1304.
 It has also been claimed with some optimism to be Henry of Blois, Bishop of Winchester and brother of King Stephen.
 And there is yet another possibility; that the effigy depicts a fourth man known as Granfer Greybeard.
 The tomb recess may originally have served as an Easter Sepulchre.